 The provision for loan losses represents the amount determined by management to be necessary to maintain the allowance for loan losses at a level capable of absorbing inherent losses in the loan portfolio.
 Our management reviews the adequacy of the allowance for loan losses on a quarterly basis.
 The allowance for loan losses calculation is segregated into various segments that include classified loans, loans with specific allocations and pass rated loans.
 A pass rated loan is generally characterized by a very low to average risk of default and in which management perceives there is a minimal risk of loss.
 Loans are rated using a nine-point risk grade scale with loan officers having the primary responsibility for assigning risk grades and for the timely reporting of changes in the risk grades.
 Based on these processes, and the assigned risk grades, the criticized and classified loans in the portfolio are segregated into the following regulatory classifications: Special Mention, Substandard, Doubtful or Loss, with some general allocation of reserve based on these grades.
-At December 31, 2013, total loans rated Special Mention, Substandard, and Doubtful were \$93.2 million, or 3.3% of total loans, at December 31, 2012.
+At December 31, 2014, total loans rated Special Mention, Substandard, and Doubtful were \$77.6 million, or 2.3% of total loans, compared to \$93.2 million, or 3.3% of total loans, at December 31, 2013.
 Impaired loans are reviewed specifically and separately under FASB ASC 310-30-35, Subsequent Measurement of Impaired Loans, to determine the appropriate reserve allocation.
 Our management compares the investment in an impaired loan with the present value of expected future cash flow discounted at the loan's effective interest rate, the loan's observable market price or the fair value of the collateral, if the loan is collateral-dependent, to determine the specific reserve allowance.
 Reserve percentages assigned to non-impaired loans are based on historical charge-off experience adjusted for other risk factors.
-To evaluate the overall adequacy of the allowance to absorb losses inherent in our loan portfolio, our management considers historical loss experience based on volume and trypes of loans, trend
+To evaluate the overall adequacy of the allowance to absorb losses inherent in our loan portfolio, our management considers historical loss ex

-The provision expense for loan losses was \$13.0 million for the year ended December 31, 2013, an increase of \$3.9 million from \$9.1 million in 2012.
-This increase in provision expense for loan losses is primarily attributable to growth in the loan portfolio and elevated net charge-offs for 2013 compared to 2012.
-Our management maintains a proactive approach in managing nonperforming loans, which decreased to \$9.7 million, or 0.34%, of total loans at December 31, 2013 from \$10.4 million, or 0.44%, of total loans at December 31, 2012.
-During 2013, we had net charged-off loans totaling \$8.6 million, compared to net charged-off loans of \$4.9 million for 2012.
-The ratio of net charged-off loans to average loans was 0.33% for 2013 compared to 0.24% for 2012.
-The allowance for loan losses totaled \$30.7 million, or 1.07% of loans, net of unearned income, at December 31, 2013, compared to \$26.3 million, or 1.11% of loans, net of unearned income, at December 31, 2012.
+The provision expense for loan losses was \$10.3 million for the year ended December 31, 2014, a decrease of \$2.7 million from \$13.0 million in 2013.
+This decrease in provision expense for loan losses for 2014 is primarily attributable to improving credit quality resulting from fewer loan charge-offs.
+Also, nonperforming loans increased to \$10.1 million, or 0.30% of total loans, at December 31, 2014 from \$9.7 million, or 0.34% of total loans, at December 31, 2013.
+During 2014, we had net charged-off loans totaling \$5.3 million, compared to net charged-off loans of \$8.6 million for 2013.
+The ratio of net charged-off loans to average loans was 0.17% for 2014 compared to 0.33% for 2013.
+The allowance for loan losses totaled \$35.6 million, or 1.06% of loans, net of unearned income, at December 31, 2014, compared to \$30.7 million, or 1.07% of loans, net of unearned income, at December 31, 2013.